Implement Switch Kit

 • The features field must specify both "direct_deposit_switch" and "bill_switch"

-• Details for the bank account(s) that the user can choose to receive direct deposits (e.g. type, routing number, account number, and an account nickname when applicable)
+• Details for the bank account(s) that the user can choose to receive direct deposits (e.g. type, routing number, account number, and an account nickname when applicable), or to choose as a payment method for merchants that take ACH payments.

 • If you're using PreMatch, you'll need to provide the user details required to leverage the superior conversion and user experience that PreMatch offers.

-• Debit card details for the bank account(s) that the user can choose to switch bills to
+• Debit/credit card details for the bank account(s) that the user can choose to switch bills to

 See Link Token Creation docs for full details on required fields.